aryamaan-roy/Motorcycle-Violations-Complete/Training/Models/README.md

-# Steps for training on YOLOv4 :
+# Steps for training on YOLOv4 and YOLOv5 :

+### Here first the steps on YOLOv4 are given and then on YOLOv5

 ### Additional instructions for Curriculum learning are given at the end.
 Please read them before executing any of the normal commands as well

+# YOLOv4

 ## 1) Clone the original YOLOv4 repo first by
 ```